-- Pinterest: There’s certainly no shortage of beauty products and cosmetics on Pinterest.
+- Pinterest.
+There’s certainly no shortage of beauty products and cosmetics on Pinterest.
 As another visual social media platform, Pinterest is a fantastic place to boost discoverability.
 Creating beautiful pinned images can help you find new customers.

-- Snapchat: With an engaged user base of 200 million, Snapchat is another great social platform to increase discoverability.
-Here, you can show off your brand’s personality, and offer tips, tricks, and advice relevant to your customers.
+- Snapchat.
+With an engaged user base of 200 million, Snapchat is another great social platform to increase discoverability.
+Here, you can show off your brand’s personality and offer tips, tricks, and advice relevant to your customers.

-- Email Marketing: Deliver news, promotions, and product launch details right to your customer’s inboxes.
+- Email marketing.
+Deliver news, promotions, and product launch details right to your customer’s inboxes.
 Create email marketing campaigns to increase return buyers, offer personalized product recommendations, and increase buyer loyalty.

 Homemade lip balm, either as a standalone product or as part of a line of beauty products, can be packaged up and presented beautifully for in-person sales.
 Whether you prefer to set up a market booth at local craft fairs or attend flea and farmer’s markets, DIY lip balm creators have a wealth of opportunities to take advantage of in-person sales.

-Or, if you prefer to dabble in temporary retail, you can try running your own pop-up shop, or “pop-in” shop at a beauty or cosmetics store.
+Or, if you prefer to dabble in temporary retail, you can try running your own pop-up shop, or a “pop-in” shop at a beauty or cosmetics store.

-At these events, not only can you make face-to-face connections with customers, you can also chat with potential wholesale customers.
+At these events, not only can you make face-to-face connections with retail customers, you can also chat with potential wholesale customers.

 If that isn’t enough, there are a wealth of other reasons homemade lip balm makers should consider in-person sales:

-- Befriending fellow entrepreneurs and crafters: Connecting with your customers may be priority No. 1, but meeting other entrepreneurs is another major benefit.
+- Befriending fellow entrepreneurs and crafters.
+Connecting with your customers may be priority No. 1, but meeting other entrepreneurs is another major benefit.
 You can get inspiration or new ideas for products and marketing tactics.

-- Experimentation: Have an idea for a new product?
-Or a new way to set up your booth?
+- Experimentation.
+Have an idea for a new product or a new way to set up your booth?
 One of the advantages in-person sales has over ecommerce is the ability to experiment and get immediate feedback.
-With those on-the-spot customer interactions at a festival or pop-up shop, you can offer demonstrations, address customer queries then and there, and determine whether a new collection or marketing method is working
+With those on-the-spot customer interactions at a festival or pop-up shop, you can offer demonstrations, address customer queries then and there, and determine whether a new collection or marketing method is working.

-- Build your email list and branded social channels: Yes, in-person sales also allow you to stay in touch with your customers long after you make a sale.
-In-person interactions give you the chance to encourage current and potential customers to sign up for your email subscriber list, and/or follow you on your social channels to get regular news and updates from your brand.
+- Build your email list and branded social channels.
+Yes, in-person sales also allow you to stay in touch with your customers long after you make a sale.
+In-person interactions give you the chance to encourage current and potential customers to sign up for your email subscriber list and/or follow you on your social channels to get regular news and updates from your brand.